 Cardinal, through its many subsidiaries, including Cardinal Health Care Services, Inc., possesses out-of-state pharmaceutical distribution licenses in Virginia, has been registered to do business in Virginia since at least October 4, 2013 and may be served in Virginia through its registered agent: CT Corporation System, 4701 Cox Road, Suite 285, Glen Allen, Virginia 23060.

-Upon information and belief, Cardinal is one of the largest distributors of opioid pain medications in the country, including in Virginia.
+Cardinal is one of the largest distributors of opioid pain medications in the country, including Virginia.

+The DEA ARCOS database reveals that between 2006-2012, Cardinal distributed nearly 11.5 billion MME into Virginia, across over 484 million dosage units.
+Cardinal shipped over 81.5 million MME into Halifax, across nearly 4 million dosage units.

 Defendant AMERISOURCEBERGEN DRUG CORPORATION (“Amerisource”) is a Delaware corporation with its principal place of business in Chesterbrook, Pennsylvania.
-Amerisource distributes pharmaceuticals to retail pharmacies and institutional providers to customers in all 50 states, including Virginia.
+Amerisource distributes pharmaceuticals to retail pharmacies and institutional providers in all 50 states, including Virginia.

 Amerisource has been registered to do business in Virginia since at least October 4, 2013 and may be served in Virginia through its registered agent: CT Corporation System, 4701 Cox Road, Suite 285, Glen Allen, Virginia 23060.
 Amerisource also has a local warehouse that it operates out of Glen Allen, Virginia, which distributes pharmaceutical drugs including opioids in and around the Virginia.